cpavel/zACK/README.md

 - flake8
 - pylint

-Ruff is new and exciting but need to test claims.
+Ruff is new and exciting but needs to test claims.
 Current typing in the project is not enforced or complete.